Hansons-Brooks Distance Project

 The Hansons-Brooks Distance Project is an Olympic development program for post-collegiate distance runners.
 The program was founded by brothers Kevin Hanson and Keith Hanson in Rochester Hills, Michigan in 1999, and joined by Brooks Sports as a sponsor in 2003.
-It has produced a number of notable professional runners.The Hanson brothers also operate four stores for runners in the Metro Detroit area.
+It has produced a number of notable professional runners.
+The Hanson brothers also operate four stores for runners in the Metro Detroit area.
+The program is coached by Keith Hanson, Kevin Hanson, and Don Jackson.